ppy/osu-wiki/news/2025/2025-03-24-community-contributors-elite-nominators-2024.md

 [![](/wiki/shared/news/2025-03-24-community-contributors-elite-nominators-2024/mattay.jpg)](https://osu.ppy.sh/users/9748303)

-Joining the Beatmap Nominators as a new addition in late April, [Mattay](https://osu.ppy.sh/users/9748303) immediately got to work proving that while he may be new to the team, his vast knowledge and keen eye for quality across a wide spectrum of mapping styles and song genres rivals that of many far more experienced BNs.
+Joining the Beatmap Nominators as a new addition in late April, [Mattay](https://osu.ppy.sh/users/9748303) immediately got to work proving that while he may be new to the team, his vast knowledge and keen eye for quality across a wide spectrum of mapping styles and song genres rival that of many far more experienced BNs.

 His skill and dedication are reflected in his performance, as across 79 nominations during the year, not a single one of them received a notable reset.
 Such a perfect record with almost double the nominations of the average BN is already very impressive on its own, but when you also consider that Mattay achieved this as a newcomer in only 2/3 of the year while promoting a great variety of maps, it further highlights his extraordinary ability as a BN and cements his place as an Elite Nominator through and through.